Jaddy4567/pi-xclock/ETHERNET_GADGET.md

 # Ethernet Gadget

-## Pi
+## Pi Configuration

 Configure the Pi device as per [https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget/ethernet-gadget](https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget/ethernet-gadget)

 ## Windows 11 RNDIS Driver Installation

-When you plug your pi into Windows the Ethernet Gadget may install as a Com port but needs to be an Network Adaptor. change the driver of the comport to the mod-duo-rndis.zip driver below (Remember to scan on Virustotal before you install the driver)
+When you plug your pi into Windows the Ethernet Gadget may install as a COM port, a driver needs to be installed so it appears as a Network Adapter.
+Change the driver of the comport to the `mod-duo-rndis.zip` driver below (Remember to scan on Virustotal before you install the driver)

 [<img src="./README_ASSETS/Ethernet-Gadget-Windows Device Manager.png" width="400">](./README_ASSETS/Ethernet-Gadget-Windows%20Device%20Manager.png)